robbintt/flatagents/sdk/python/examples/gepa_self_optimizer/docs/GEPA_COMPLIANCE_IMPROVEMENTS.md

 # GEPA Compliance Improvements

-This document details the changes required to make the declarative GEPA implementation compliant with the paper's algorithm.
+This document details the changes required to make the GEPA implementation compliant with the paper's algorithm.

 ## Executive Summary